LIT-Protocol/lit-share-modal-v3/README.md

 ### Required

-- `onClose` - callback for actions to take on closing the modal
+- `onClose` - **only necessary for modal format**.
+Callback for actions to take on closing the modal
 - `onUnifiedAccessControlConditionsSelected` - callback for the share modal output

 `onUnifiedAccessControlConditionsSelected` provides an object with the following properties: